datawire/quark/docs/tutorials/rpc-basic/contract.rst

 Part 1: Creating the framework
 ------------------------------

-This section helps you define the necessary structure for your RPC contract.
+This section helps you define the necessary structure for your service contract.

-Step 1: Create a text file in your favorite editor called simpleRPC.q
+Step 1: Create a text file in your favorite editor called hello.q

 Step 2: Add ``@version(0.1.0)`` as the first line of the file.
 This sets the version number of the contract to 0.1.0